 What do you do if you signed a non-compete agreement with your employer in Florida and now want to go to work for a competitor of your employer?
 Many people believe that if an employer forces an employee to sign a non-compete agreement as a condition of employment, the agreement is unenforceable.
 That is not true in Florida because such agreements are presumed by law to be valid.
-However, that does not mean you have no ability of defeating the agreement in the event your former employer tries to enforce it.
+However, that does not mean you have no ability to defeat the agreement in the event your former employer tries to enforce it.
 There are several potential arguments one may be able to make.

 Material Breach by Employer